Breadcrumbs

 Domestic Students

-Participants in the IMS Summer Undergraduate Research Program must be pursuing an undergraduate degree program with a focus in science or enrolled in first or second year of medical school (without a previously obtained graduate degree).
+Participants in the IMS Summer Undergraduate Research Program must be pursuing an undergraduate degree program with a focus in science (without a previously obtained graduate degree).

 - Undergraduate applicants must have an average of B+ Cumulative GPA (3.3/4.0 or 77%) or higher.